-In September 2020, the Company's XpresTest subsidiary created a stock-based compensation plan available to grant stock options, restricted stock and RSU's to the subsidiary's directors, employees and consultants.
-Under the XpresTest 2020 Equity Incentive Plan (the "XpresTest Plan"), a maximum of 200 shares of XpresTest Common Stock may be awarded, which would represent 20% of the total number of shares of common stock of XpresTest as of March 31, 2021.
+In September 2020, XpresTest created a stock-based compensation plan available to grant stock options, restricted stock and RSU's to the XpresTest's directors, employees and consultants.
+Under the XpresTest 2020 Equity Incentive Plan (the "XpresTest Plan"), a maximum of 200 shares of XpresTest common stock may be awarded, which would represent 20% of the total number of shares of common stock of XpresTest as of June 30, 2021.
 Certain named executive officers, consultants, and directors of the Company are eligible to participate in the XpresTest Plan.
 The XpresTest Plan RSAs vest upon satisfaction of certain service and performance-based conditions.
-The fair value of the XpresTest RSAs is determined based on the weighted average of i) Fair Value of XpresTest under the Indirect Valuation Method developing assumptions for XpresSpa Net Market Cap and XpresSpa standalone Fair Value, and ii) Direct Valuation Method developing assumptions for XpresTest Representative Forecasted Revenue for 2021 and Peer companies Revenue's Multiples.
-As of March 31, 2021, there is \$98 of unrecognized stock-based compensation related to the XpresTest Plan.
-During May 2021, the company repurchased seven common shares exercised pursuant to the XpresTest Plan, for the grantees to defray their tax liabilities related to the XpresTest Plan RSAs award.
+The fair value of the XpresTest Plan RSAs is determined based on the weighted average of (i) Fair Value of XpresTest under the Indirect Valuation Method developing assumptions for XpresSpa Net Market Cap and XpresSpa standalone Fair Value, and (ii) Direct Valuation Method developing assumptions for XpresTest Representative Forecasted Revenue for 2021 and Peer companies Revenue's Multiples.
+As of June 30, 2021, there is \$37 of unrecognized stock-based compensation related to the XpresTest Plan.
+During May 2021, the company repurchased seven common shares, exercised pursuant to the XpresTest Plan, for the grantees to defray their tax liabilities related to the XpresTest Plan RSAs award.